Tornadoes of 2014

 This page documents the tornadoes and tornado outbreaks of 2014.
 Strong and destructive tornadoes form most frequently in the United States, Bangladesh, Brazil, and Eastern India, but they can occur almost anywhere under the right conditions.
 Tornadoes also appear regularly in neighboring southern Canada during the Northern Hemisphere's summer season, and somewhat regularly in Europe, Asia, and Australia.

 There were at least 929 tornadoes confirmed in the United States in 2014.
-75 fatalities have been confirmed worldwide in 2014: 47 in the United States, 20 in Bangladesh, three in Brazil, two in Australia and Russia, and one in Mongolia.
+88 fatalities have been confirmed worldwide in 2014: 48 in the United States, 20 in Bangladesh, 15 in Brazil, two in Australia and Russia, and one in Mongolia.

 Synopsis

 Early 2014 featured several strong cold waves that settled across the United States and kept severe weather suppressed.
 However, severe weather did develop on January 11 after temperatures moderated, and four EF0 tornadoes were confirmed–three in Virginia and one in Georgia.
 The rest of the month, along with the first half of February, was very quiet in terms of severe weather.
 Another intrusion of warm air allowed instability to develop in mid-February, and 41 tornadoes touched down across the lower Midwest and the Southeast U.S. on February 21 and 22.
 Four of these were strong enough to be rated EF2 on the Enhanced Fujita scale.

 The rest of February and most of March was quiet, with only weak tornadoes touching down in Arizona, Florida, and California.
 However, activity picked up on March 27, with several tornadoes touching down across Missouri and Iowa in association with a cold front.
-The general trend of low activity continued through most of April with only a few small outbreaks occurring.
-This trend ended with a major outbreak that started on April 27 producing multiple strong tornadoes across the Great Plains and the South and killing 35 people.
+The general trend of low activity continued through most of April with only a few small outbreaks occurring; however, the trend ended with a major outbreak that started on April 27 producing multiple strong tornadoes across the Great Plains and the South and killing 35 people, 16 of which came from an EF4 tornado in Arkansas.

+After the deadly April 27 - 30 tornado outbreak, May and June saw above average tornado counts from several significant tornado outbreaks, while July saw an average number of tornadoes.

+The remainder of the year saw average to below average tornado activity, but a moderate tornado outbreak in mid-October pushed tornado coverage to above average for that month.
+December saw the first tornado in the city of Los Angeles, California as part of a winter storm system.

+As a result, 2014 ended well below average for tornadoes, with only 929 tornadoes total, like the previous 2 years.